Join Us in Raising Awareness and Education for Breast Cancer

 The best way to detect breast cancer is through a mammogram screening.
 Your primary care provider can also provide clinical breast exams.

-Susan G Komen foundation recommends the following for women at average or higher risk:
+Susan G Komen Foundation recommends the following for women at average or higher risk:

 • Talk with a doctor about which screening tests are right for you.